Typography 101: Everything you need to know about fonts!

 Now that you know how important typography is and how crucial it is to use the right font selection to deliver a brand message, here are some of the key types of fonts every designer should know and get familiar with:

 It comes as no surprise that typography is an essential part of design, which is why getting it right every time is so crucial.
 The intimidation typography has on designers makes it possible for them to make wrong choices, and thus we have listed here the main types of fonts that can help designers come up with legible and attractive typography.

 Before we discover everything there is to know about font types, it is important to understand the basics of font anatomy:

-Descender – The portion (in some lowercase letters) that extends below the mean line, like ‘q,’ ‘g,’ and ‘y.’
+- Descender – The portion (in some lowercase letters) that extends below the baseline, like ‘q,’ ‘g,’ and ‘y.’

 These classic and original fonts are known as serif due to the little feet at their top and bottom.
 It is mostly used in the prints and at times in online content for short titles as well as for long pages of content.
 Serifs came into use in the 15th century and since then they have been ruling the font kingdom.

 The sub-types of Serif fonts include: Transitional serifs, like Baskerville and Times New Roman; Old style serifs, like Goudy Old Style and Adobe Jenson; Slab serifs, like Rockwell and American Typewriter; Neoclassical & Didone, like Marconi and Didot; Glyphic serifs like, Cartier Book and Albertus; and Clarendon serifs, like Bookman and Clarendon.